 The benefits of using a table layout for your category pages

-While the exact design of your eCommerce store's category page layout depends on your WordPress theme, most themes' category page designs look something like this:
+While the exact design of your e-commerce store's category page layout depends on your WordPress theme, most themes' category page designs look something like this:

 That layout is fine for some situations, but it limits the number of products that you can display.
 It also restricts how much information you can provide about each product (though adding product quick view buttons is one way to mitigate this).

-Woo Multistore have written about the importance of designing the WooCommerce category page in a way that boosts conversions.
+Woo Multistore has written about the importance of designing the WooCommerce category page in a way that boosts conversions.
 A table layout helps you overcome the shortcomings by displaying more products and information in a compact layout that ends up using less space, as well as adding extra navigation features such as searching and filtering.

 That means you can get more of your products/product details in front of shoppers' eyeballs, which ensures they can see your whole catalog and ups your chance of them making a purchase.

 You'll also see SEO benefits with search engines as you can display more custom content on a fully custom page (or landing pages too).
-This lets you show products which are relevant, and then add contextual text too.
+This lets you show products that are relevant, and then add contextual text too.
 All of this should be rewarded with higher rankings.